Call Center Customer Experience Research

-OCR is a tougher metric to achieve than FCR because the calculation of OCR factors in whether or not other channels were used trying to resolve an inquiry or problem and FCR only factors in the call center channel being used to resolve the inquiry or problem.
-Organizations should strive for a 75% OCR performance level in their call center to reduce repeat contacts and to improve customer satisfaction (Csat).
+OCR is a tougher metric to achieve than FCR because the calculation of OCR factors in whether or not other channels were used trying to resolve an inquiry or problem.
+Conversely, FCR only factors in the call center channel being used to resolve the inquiry or problem.
+Therefore, organizations should strive for a 75% OCR performance level in their call center to reduce repeat contacts and improve customer satisfaction (Csat).
 When the customer experiences OCR using the call center, Csat is 33% higher than non-OCR calls.
-Clearly, when a customer experiences OCR it is the leading indicator for Csat.
+Clearly, when a customer experiences OCR, it is the leading indicator for Csat.

-The below data shows historical FCR performance for the call center industry has increased by 2% since 2008.
-FCR has moderately improved since 2008 with the exception of 2015, where FCR declined.
-It is SQM's opinion that the reason FCR has been stagnant, or is showing a decline, in the last few years is that call complexity has increased drastically because self-service channels handle more of the simple inquiries and problems.
+The below data shows historical FCR performance for the call center industry has increased by 2% since.
+In addition, FCR has moderately improved since 2008, except for 2015, where FCR declined.
+It is SQM's opinion that FCR has been stagnant or is showing a decline in the last few years because call complexity has increased drastically because self-service channels handle more of the simple inquiries and problems.

 Historical FCR Performance Research

 Another essential component of call complexity is the emotional aspect of the call, especially for customers who are calling the call center with a complaint.13% of customers who used a call center channel define their call reason as a complaint call.
 Interestingly, most call centers do not define and identify all customer complaints.
-A complaint is a gift from the customer because it allows the organization to provide service recovery and the opportunity to improve.
+A complaint is a gift from the customer because it allows the organization to provide service recovery and improve.

 First Call Resolution Definition First Call Resolution PPT First Call Resolution Benefits

 First Call Resolution Strategies First Call Resolution Operating Philosophy First Call Resolution Formula Contact Channels What is a good FCR Rate?
 One Contact Resolution Channel Hopping Top 10 CX Metrics